Rock of Ages

 Sound 8

 Although the key to success in Rock of Ages is often speed instead of strategy, it is still an interesting mix of genres that is a lot of fun to play.
-The campaign mode is very funny, but also very short and easy, so you’ll want to play with friends to get the most out of this game.
-The tower defense elements are a bit underutilized using a giant boulder to crush everything in your path is so much fun that it doesn’t really matter.
+The campaign mode is hilarious but also very short and easy, so you’ll want to play with friends to get the most out of this game.
+The tower defense elements are a bit underutilized, but using a giant boulder to crush everything in your path is so much fun that it doesn’t really matter.

-Gameplay: Very entertaining, but not as much strategic depth as you might think.
+Gameplay: The game is entertaining but has less strategic depth than you might think.

-Graphics: The art style is very unique and funny.
+Graphics: Rock of Ages’s art style is unique and funny.

-Sound: Very juvenile, but once again it’s hard not to smile while playing
+Sound: The audio is very juvenile, but once again, it’s hard not to smile while playing

 Summary 7.7 Great